 Put the Microchip on Your Dog

-One of the basic tools that our dog should carry is the microchip.
+According to dogperday, one of the basic tools that our dog should carry is the microchip.
 The microchip is a small device that is implanted under the dog’s skin that allows it to be identified by an individual number with its owner.
 The great advantage of these devices is that once they are implanted they are permanent and do not come off, which makes them always identifiable.

 >> You may also want to know, Microchip vs Dog Tracker – Which One Does Your Dog Really Need?